History

 In 2008, when the then Director of the Institute L.V.Hubersky was appointed Rector of Taras Shevchenko Kyiv National University, the Institute was headed by V.Kopiyka, Doctor of Sciences (Political Science), Professor

-In 2012 the Chair of Country Studies launched a new Master Programme of the same name.
+In 2012 the Chair of Country Studies launched a new Master's Programme of the same name.

 In 2017 the IIR Business School was established as an international educational platform which aims at developing modern practical skills and connections of our clients for their successful business and personal growth.

-School's mission is to exclude from the enormous cloud of information the most essential and useful one and to present it understandably to our student, caring about his comfort, time, personal needs, and, what is more important, about his internal development.
+The school's mission is to exclude from the enormous cloud of information the most essential and useful one and to present it understandably to our students, caring about their comfort, time, personal needs, and, what is more important, their internal development.

 Additional information: